 Compensation can be claimed for loss suffered as a result of one of the following:

 - legal liability

 - special circumstance arising out of Commonwealth administration.

-If you are making a complaint or seeking compensation from the Department regarding the importation and/or exportation of goods, please complete the
+If you are making a complaint and seeking compensation from the Department regarding the importation and/or exportation of goods, please complete the

 online feedback form.
 All claims must initially be made using this form.

 We might assess your claim and pay compensation in line with the Legal Services Directions 2017, where there is a meaningful prospect that we could be found liable to pay compensation if the matter went to court.

 It is open to you to seek independent legal advice if you think that your circumstances might give rise to a claim that raises issues of potential legal liability.

 Act of Grace is administered by the Department of Finance.
 The Department's role is to provide information to the Department of Finance for consideration.
 If the Finance Minister or delegate considers it appropriate to do so because of special circumstances, an Act of Grace payment may be paid to people who have been unintentionally disadvantaged by the effects of Australian Government legislation, actions or omissions.